 Burden of Proving the Violation.
-In any case involving an alleged violation due to a Positive Test, the Management Council shall have the burden of establishing the Positive Test Result and that it was obtained pursuant to a test authorized under the Policy and was conducted in accordance with the collection procedures and testing protocols of the Policy and the protocols of the testing laboratory (herein collectively "the Collection Procedures").
+In any case involving an alleged violation due to a Positive Test, the Management Council shall have the burden of establishing the Positive Test Result and that it was obtained pursuant to a test authorized under the Policy and was conducted in accordance with the Collection Vendor's specimen collection procedures ("Collection Procedures") and the Testing Laboratory's testing and analytical protocols ("Laboratory Procedures").
 The Management Council is not required to otherwise establish intent, negligence or knowing use of a Prohibited Substance on the Player's part.

-The Management Council may establish that a test result was "positive" by introducing analytical findings provided by the testing laboratory and by demonstrating that the test result was for a substance on the NFL Drug Panel as enumerated in Section 1.3 or a substance prohibited by a Player's Treatment Plan at the level required by the testing protocols.
+The Management Council may satisfy its burden by introducing analytical findings provided by the testing laboratory and by demonstrating that the test result was for a substance on the NFL Drug Panel as enumerated in Section 1.3 or a substance prohibited by a Player's Treatment Plan at the level required by the Laboratory Procedures.
 The specimen collectors, Medical Advisor, Chief Forensic Toxicologist and testing laboratories will be presumed to have collected and analyzed the Player's specimen in accordance with the Policy.
-In that respect, the Management Council may rely solely on the information contained in the laboratory documentation package provided to the parties, which shall be admissible without regard to hearsay challenge, to demonstrate that the test was conducted in accordance with the Collection Procedures, including, without limitation, that the chain of custody of the specimen was maintained.
+In that respect, the Management Council may rely solely on the information contained in the laboratory documentation package provided to the parties, which shall be admissible without regard to hearsay challenge, to demonstrate that the specimen was obtained in accordance with the Collection Procedures and that the test was conducted in accordance with the Laboratory Procedures, including, without limitation, that the chain of custody of the specimen was maintained.

 Challenges to the Proof of the Violation.
-The Player may challenge the initial showing by the Management Council that the result was "positive" or that it was obtained pursuant to a test authorized under the Policy or was conducted in accordance with the Collection Procedures.
-If the Player alleges a deviation from the Collection Procedures with credible evidence, the Management Council will carry its burden by demonstrating that: (a) there was no deviation; (b) the deviation was authorized by the Parties; or (c) the deviation did not materially affect the accuracy or reliability of the test result.
+The Player may challenge the Management Council's showing by alleging that: (a) the result was not "positive;" (b) the specimen was not obtained pursuant to a test authorized under the Policy; or (c) the specimen was not obtained and analyzed in accordance with the Collection Procedures and Laboratory Procedures.
+The Player must offer credible evidence in support of any allegation of a deviation from the Collection Procedures or Laboratory Procedures.
+If done, the Management Council will carry its burden by demonstrating that: (a) there was no deviation; (b) the deviation was authorized by the Parties; or (c) the deviation did not materially affect the accuracy or reliability of the test result.

-A Player is not in violation of the Policy if the presence of a substance on the NFL Drug Panel as enumerated in Section 1.3 of this Policy or a substance prohibited by his Treatment Plan in his test result was not due to his fault or negligence.
+A Player is not in violation of the Policy if the presence of a substance on the NFL Drug Panel as enumerated in Section 1.3 of this Policy or a substance prohibited by his Treatment Plan in his test result was due to no fault or negligence on his part (e.g., despite all due care, he was sabotaged by a competitor or was administered a Prohibited Substance during an emergency procedure without the opportunity to give consent).
 The Player has the burden of establishing this defense.
-A Player cannot satisfy his burden merely by denying that he intentionally used a substance on the NFL Drug Panel as enumerated in Section 1.3 or a substance prohibited by his Treatment Plan; that he was given the substance by a Player, doctor or trainer; or that he took a mislabeled or contaminated product.
-The Player must provide objective evidence in support of his denial.
+The Player must offer objective evidence in support of his claim.
+For example, a Player cannot satisfy his burden merely by arguing that he: (i) did not intentionally use a substance on the NFL Drug Panel as enumerated in Section 1.3 or a substance prohibited by his Treatment Plan; (ii) was given the substance by a Player, doctor, trainer, family member or other representative; (iii) took a mislabeled or contaminated product; or (iv) took steps to investigate whether a product contained a Prohibited Substance.